IAIK/pairings_in_c/README.md

 * `android_demo`: A demo application for pairing-based group signatures.
 * `doc`: Documentation for the pairing library and the demo application.
 * `framework`: The source files for the pairing library.
+  * `benchmark`: Contains an application for benchmarking the library.
+  * `cmake`: CMake configuration files.
+  * `demo`: Applications showing the versatility of the pairing library.
+  * `include`: Header files of the pairing library.
+  * `linker`: Linker scripts.
+  * `src`: Source files of the pairing library.
+  * `test`: Applications containing test vectors for each arithmetic layer of the library.

 ## Build Requirements